akshat-rawat/File-Compression/README.md

 ### How does it work?
--> Enter path of the file that you want to conmpress.
+-> Enter path of the file that you want to compress.

 -> The script will make a compressed binary file in respond to the given file.